awsdocs/aws-private-ca-user-guide/doc_source/ca-lifecycle.md

 ACM Private CA and AWS Certificate Manager assist with the configuration of certificate validity periods subject to the following constraints:
 + A certificate managed by ACM Private CA must have a validity period shorter than or equal to the validity period of the CA that issued it\.
 In other words, child CAs and end\-entity certificates cannot outlive their parent certificates\.
 Attempting to use the `IssueCertificate` API to issue a CA certificate with a validity period greater than or equal to the parent's CA fails\.
-+ Certificates issued and managed by AWS Certificate Manager \(those for which ACM generates the private key\) have a validity period of 13 months\.
++ Certificates issued and managed by AWS Certificate Manager \(those for which ACM generates the private key\) have a validity period of 13 months \(395 days\)\.
 ACM manages the renewal process for these certificates\.
 If you use ACM Private CA to issue certificates directly, you can choose any validity period\.

 The following diagram shows a typical configuration of nested validity periods\.
 The root certificate is the most long\-lived; end\-entity certificates are relatively short\-lived; and subordinate CAs range between these extremes\.